Applications for our our current Foundation degree programme have now closed.

 - NCT Baby massage teacher

-In the second year (Level 5) locations will depend on which specialist pathway you choose, as we are not able to run all modules in all locations.
-Locations are also subject to having viable student numbers.
-Antenatal, Breastfeeding and Postnatal are offered (depending on student number viability) across:
+In the second year (Level 5) locations will depend on which specialist pathway you choose and will be subject to having viable student numbers.

-The full-time option will need around 30 hours study a week, consisting of self-directed study and around 3-4 days a month in tutorials/study days/assessment days.
+As it is a full-time course, you will need around 30 hours study a week, consisting of self-directed study and around 3-4 days a month in tutorials/study days/assessment days.
 You will also need to participate in some work-based learning.
-Full-time study will take just two years to achieve a foundation degree.
+It will take just two years to achieve a foundation degree.

 To help you make the most of the time available and support you to achieve your potential the University of Worcester has developed a range of Study Skills Advice Sheets to help you to plan and carry out your coursework and assessments.